SkillsFundingAgency/das-admin-service/README.md

 - Open Visual Studio as an administrator

 ##### Publish Database
-The Admin service does not have a database it accesses both the EPAO and ATP databases via their internal APIs.
+The Admin service does not have a database it accesses both the RoEPAO and RoATP databases via their internal APIs.

 ##### Config